Osher Günsberg

-Osher Günsberg (born Andrew Jonas Günsberg), recognised by his former stage name Andrew G, is a British-Australian television and radio presenter and journalist.
-He is the host of the reality TV series The Bachelor Australia, The Bachelorette Australia and Bachelor in Paradise Australia.
-He is also the narrator of the factual TV series Bondi Rescue as well as the host of the music talent show The Masked Singer Australia.
+Osher Günsberg (born Andrew Günsberg; 29 March 1974), formerly known by the stage name Andrew G, is an Australian television and radio presenter and journalist.
+He was the host of the reality TV series The Bachelor Australia, The Bachelorette Australia, and Bachelor in Paradise Australia.
+He is the narrator of the factual TV series Bondi Rescue as well as the host of the music talent show The Masked Singer Australia.

-He is also known for his hosting roles on Channel [V], Australian Idol, Live to Dance on CBS and radio shows including Take 40 Australia and The Hot Hits.
+He is also known for his hosting roles on Channel [V], Australian Idol, Live to Dance on CBS, and radio shows including Take 40 Australia and The Hot Hits.
 Günsberg also narrated the factual television program Recruits.
 He was a regular contributor to The Project.

-Early life
+Early life and education

-Günsberg was born Andrew Jonas Günsberg in London, England to a Czech-Jewish father and a Lithuanian mother.
-Günsberg moved to Australia when he was four months old.
-He grew up in Brisbane, where he held an interest in music, learning to read and write sheet music as well as play several instruments.
+Osher Günsberg was born Andrew Günsberg on 29 March 1974 in London, England, to a Czech-Jewish father and a Lithuanian mother.
+He moved to Australia when he was four months old.
+He grew up in Brisbane, Queensland.

+He developed an interest in music, learning to read and write sheet music as well as play several instruments.
 He later worked as a roadie, before performing in several Brisbane-based bands.